Online Hybrid Juris Doctor Degree Programs for 2026

 What Is a Juris Doctor Degree Equivalent to?

-The answer to whether a juris doctor degree is equivalent to a Ph.D. is both complex and controversial.
-A Ph.D., called a doctorate, is the most advanced degree you can earn in many disciplines, typically taking five or more years to complete.
-You need a master’s degree before entering a Ph.D. program.
+A PhD, called a doctorate, is the most advanced degree you can earn in many disciplines, typically taking five or more years to complete.
+You need a master’s degree before entering a PhD program.

-Many people view a J.D. degree as a functional, but not an absolute equivalent to a Ph.D.
-For one thing, a J.D. is not the highest law degree.
-You can earn a Master of Laws (LL.M.) or Doctor of Juridical Science (SJD) after your J.D.
-Also, law schools require only a bachelor’s degree, not a master’s, for admission into a J.D. program.
+Many people view a JD degree as a functional, but not an absolute equivalent to a PhD.
+For one, a JD is not the highest law degree.
+You can earn a Master of Laws (LLM) or Doctor of Juridical Science (SJD) after your JD.
+Also, law schools require only a bachelor’s degree, not a master’s, for admission into a JD program.

-But on practical terms, a J.D. is often viewed as the highest academic distinction for lawyers.
-Most U.S. law professors, for example, do not have a Ph.D.
-(PDF, 610 KB).
+But in practical terms, a JD is often viewed as the highest academic distinction for lawyers.

-A J.D. degree is a portal to more than just joining a law firm.
-People with legal training play a role in virtually every sector of the economy.
-They work at Silicon Valley startups in courtrooms and halls of academia and government.
+A JD could open doors to opportunities beyond working for a law firm.
+People with legal training play a role in several sectors.
+They may work at Silicon Valley startups, in courtrooms, academia and for the government.

 The rigorous, analytical thinking that is the foundational skill of legal training can be an asset in many professions.
-President Barack Obama graduated from Harvard Law.
-Dozens of CEOs for Fortune 500 companies hold J.D.s.
+Government leaders and CEOs for Fortune 500 companies hold JDs.

-Law typically pays well, and it can pay extremely well at the highest levels of seniority and tenure.
-The top 10% of lawyers earn over $208,000, according to the Bureau of Labor Statistics.
+Law can pay well, especially at the highest levels of seniority and tenure.
+The top 10% earners among lawyers make over $239,200, according to the Bureau of Labor Statistics (BLS).
+The median annual salary for lawyers in 2024 was $151,160

-The growing number of online or hybrid J.D. programs can make it possible for you to earn a law degree while you keep your current job.
-Distance learning opens up more schools to choose from.
+The growing number of online or hybrid JD programs can make it possible for you to earn a law degree while you keep your current job.

-To ensure your J.D. degree is a worthwhile investment of money and time, have a clear career goal and think through how your preferred degree program will help you meet that goal.
-Once enrolled, take full advantage of externships, networking opportunities, and your school’s career resources.
-Earning a J.D. is an important, but still just one, step toward your legal profession.
+To ensure your JD degree is a worthwhile investment of money and time, have a clear career goal and think through how your preferred degree program will help you meet that goal.
+Once enrolled, take full advantage of externships, networking opportunities and your school’s career resources.

 It’s not mandatory.
-However, if you want to be qualified to sit for the bar exam and practice law in certain states, a law degree accredited by the ABA may be a better choice.
+However, if you want to be qualified to sit for the bar exam and practice law in certain states, a law degree from a program accredited by the ABA may be required.

-A traditional J.D. degree typically takes three years to complete, while an online J.D. degree takes about three to four years in full-time enrolment.
+A traditional JD degree typically takes three years to complete, while an online hybrid JD degree takes about three to four years in full-time enrollment.

 Yes, if your law school is approved by the ABA and you successfully meet your degree requirements upon graduation.

-Yes, some online law schools accept LSAT or GRE scores taken in the last five years.
-Students can decide to either submit their LSAT or GRE scores.
+Yes, some online law schools accept LSAT or GRE scores from the last five years.
+Students can decide to submit either LSAT or GRE scores.

-Generally, schools allow students to work while studying.
-Some of them may also offer part-time enrollment to provide more flexibility for students.
-However, students should also take into consideration the workload of each term and make sure they can meet the graduation requirements.
+Generally, students may work while studying.
+Some schools may also offer part-time enrollment to provide more flexibility for students.
+However, students should also consider the workload for each term and ensure they can meet the graduation requirements.

 Students may check the accreditation status of programs or schools, the bar exam pass rate, concentrations available, online student support options, curriculum and workload required.